fieldtrip/website/tutorial/epilepsy.md

 The MEGIN (formerly 'Elekta' or 'Neuromag') dataset was collected from the same patient on the same day as the CTF dataset described above.
 So, we expect the results to be very similar to those yielded by the CTF data.

 Generally the analysis of MEGIN data is almost identical to the analysis of CTF data.
 So this part of the tutorial has fewer comments than above.
 However there is one important difference, related to the processing of Maxfiltered data, which is addressed in more detail in the relevant tutorial sections below.
-Maxfilter is MEGIN's proprietary pre-processing system which offers some improvements in signal-to-noise ratio and artefact handling, and potential for head movement correction.
+Maxfilter is MEGIN's proprietary pre-processing system which offers some improvements in signal-to-noise ratio and artifact handling, and potential for head movement correction.
 Importantly it is obligatory in datasets where active shielding ('MaxShield') was used during data collection and indeed the epilepsy data used here required preprocessing with Maxfilter for this reason.
 But Maxfilter has effects on the data covariance which can cause problems in accurately computing the beamformer source model.
 Some ways to optimise the beamformer calculations to avoid these problems are demonstrated below.

 #### Coregistering the data